 - Kiwanians from nearby communities: Share their Kiwanis stories

 What role do you want to play?
-Newcomers with an enthusiasm for Kiwanis and strong listening skills are always welcome on any recruiting team.
+Newcomers with an enthusiasm for Kiwanis and strong listening skills are always welcome on any club-opening team.

 Explore potential communities